 - d.
 Mix designs may also have to be approved by ITD and/or an independent materials testing lab. - e.
 Recycled Asphalt Pavement (RAP) shall be as defined by ITD Standard Specifications.
 A maximum of 30 percent RAP content per weight of the mix may be included as part of the job mix formula provided the mix meets all other requirements for plant mix. - f.
 If RAP is used in the job mix formula, it shall conform to ITD's Category 1 RAP classification requirements, Section 720.07. - 3.
 Asphalt Cement shall be PG 58-28 with binder adjustments meeting current ITD Standard Specifications for RAP content exceeding 17 percent. - 4.
 Aggregate for Plant Mix shall meet Section 703 of the ITD Standard Specifications, current edition. - 5.
 Anti-Stripping Additive shall meet Section 702 of the ITD Standard Specifications, current edition. - 6.
-Tack Coat for AC Pavement shall be applied in accordance with ITD Standard Specifications Section 401, current edition.

-405.04.d.
-Workmanship

-- 1. Verify that the areas to be paved are graded, compacted, and ready for paving. - Protect saw cut edges so the new pavement is placed against a straight, vertical surface.
-If additional saw cutting is required to achieve this condition, the Contractor shall do so at no additional cost to the Highway District. - 3.
-Apply a thin, uniform asphalt tack coat to the surfaces of curbing, gutters, manholes, asphalt cement pavement, portland cement pavement, and other structures that will abut the new pavement.

-405.04.e.
-Hauling and Placing Asphalt Pavement

-- 1. Apply tack coat in accordance with ITD Specification Section 405.03, current edition. - 2.
-Trucks used for hauling shall have a tight, clean, smooth metal bed.
+Tack Coat for AC Pavement shall be applied in accordance with ITD Standard Specifications Section 401, current edition. - 405.03.d.
+Workmanship - 1.
+Verify that the areas to be paved are graded, compacted, and ready for paving. - 2.
+Protect saw cut edges so the new pavement is placed against a straight, vertical surface. - 3.
+Apply a thin, uniform asphalt tack coat to the surfaces of curbing, gutters, manholes, asphalt cement pavement, portland cement pavement, and other structures that will abut the new pavement. - 405.03.e.
+Hauling and Placing Asphalt Pavement - 1.
+Apply tack coat in accordance with ITD Specification Section 405.03, current edition. - 2.
 When necessary, each truck shall have a cover to protect the plant mix from weather in accordance with ITD Section 405.03, current edition. - 3.
 Install work in accordance with ITD Section 405, current edition. - 4.
 The Contractor shall overlap the joint edge 1 to 1.5 inches and bump back or trim the joint line overlap by raking to create a tight, smooth joint.

-- 5. Place asphalt within eight hours of applying primer or tack coat. - 6.
-The Contractor shall hand compact areas inaccessible to rolling equipment.
+5. Place asphalt within eight hours of applying primer or tack coat.

-405.04.f.
+6. The Contractor shall hand compact areas inaccessible to rolling equipment.

+405.03.f.
 Pavement Surface Smoothness

-Place pavement in accordance with the current ITD Standard Specifications for Highway Construction Section 405.03.
-Surface smoothness shall comply with ITD Specification for a Schedule II project.

-405.04.g.
-Field Quality Control

-- 1. The Contractor shall submit a paving plan in accordance with ITD Specifications 72 hours prior to the pre-paving meeting for review. - Forty eight hours prior to placing plant mix, the Highway District, Contractor, Asphalt Supplier, and Quality Control/Quality Assurance personnel involved with the project shall hold a pre-operational paving meeting to discuss the means by which to achieve the highest quality surface. - 3.
+- Place pavement in accordance with the current ITD Standard Specifications for Highway Construction Section 405.03.
+Surface smoothness shall comply with ITD Specification for a Schedule II project. - 405.03.g.
+Field Quality Control - 1.
+The Contractor shall submit a paving plan in accordance with ITD Specifications 72 hours prior to the pre-paving meeting for review. - 2.
+Forty eight hours prior to placing plant mix, the Highway District, Contractor, Asphalt Supplier, and Quality Control/Quality Assurance personnel involved with the project shall hold a pre-operational paving meeting to discuss the means by which to achieve the highest quality surface. - 3.
 Production Paving shall be in accordance with the current ITD Standard Specification and Supplements for Highway Construction. - 4.
-Field review and testing will be performed in accordance with ITD and these standards. - Pavement Density testing shall be completed using a correlated nuclear gauge in accordance with WAQTC TM 8 unless otherwise specified.
-Completed density shall correspond to a range between 92.0 percent and 95.0 percent of maximum Theoretical Density for SP-2 to SP-6 asphalt mixes.

-405.04.h.
-Weather Limitation and Cutoff Dates

-1. Conform to the following minimum temperatures for all plant mix pavement operations.
+Field review and testing will be performed in accordance with ITD and these standards. - 5.
+Pavement Density and depth verification testing shall be completed using asphalt cores.
+A minimum of three (3) cores per paving day shall be tested.
+Completed density shall correspond to a range between 92.0 percent and 95.0 percent of maximum Theoretical Density for SP-2 to SP-6 asphalt mixes. - 405.03.h.
+Weather Limitation and Cutoff Dates - 1.
+Conform to the following minimum temperatures for all plant mix pavement operations.